ORNL-BTRIC/Autotune/README.md

   * Double-click demo\autotune.bat
   * This example will show results after each of 3 generations and completes in ~5 minutes.

-## Larger demo with a virtual machine
+## Larger demo on a virtual machine
+This larger demo illustrates the full functionality of having Autotune running on a server as a web-service.
+A virtual machine of the setup is provided for getting up and running fairly quickly.

 A fully functioning Ubuntu Linux Virtual Machine has been created with all dependencies to provide a quick demonstration of Autotune.
 Just VirtualBox and Vagrant are required to download and launch this image.
 * Install VirtualBox and Vagrant
 * On a command line terminal, in a new directory of your choice, run